 On this page you'll find notes about often overlooked long-term dangers in the modern world.

 Keep in mind that much of the advice below is only effective if you follow my nutrition advice.
-For instance, if you avoid using suncreen but your diet is shit, you will likely burn yourself.
+For instance, if you avoid using suncreen but your diet is poor, you will likely burn yourself.

 Avoid blue light from artificial light sources and monitors as much as possible.